 “You could have knocked me over, I was so shocked,” says Cynthia.
 “I called my brother, Forrest Brown, right away.
 He’s a prostate cancer survivor and I needed him to talk me off the ledge.”

 The MRI also showed she had separate tumors near the main tumor.
-Dr. Amin, Dr. Coster and breast medical oncologist Anne O’Dea, MD, recommended lumpectomy surgery followed by radiation therapy.
+Her breast surgical oncologist, breast radiation oncologist and breast medical oncologist Anne O’Dea, MD, recommended lumpectomy surgery followed by radiation therapy.

-“There are nuanced issues to consider in patients such as this.
+Her breast care team noted there are nuanced issues to consider in patients.
 Sometimes a lumpectomy is the right choice.
 Sometimes, a mastectomy.
-Dedicated, fellowship-trained breast surgeons are more likely to optimize the balance between successful tumor removal and excellent cosmetic result,” says Dr. Coster.
+Dedicated, fellowship-trained breast surgeons, such as those at the cancer center, are more likely to optimize the balance between successful tumor removal and excellent cosmetic result.

 One step forward, 2 steps back

-During surgery, Dr. Amin successfully removed the tumor as planned.
+During surgery, her breast surgical oncologist successfully removed the tumor as planned.
 But she also found cancer cells in the surrounding lymph nodes.
 That meant Cynthia would require chemotherapy to prevent the cancer from spreading further.

-“When Dr. Amin called to tell me I needed chemo, I was on my way to buy a sports bra.
+“When I got the call telling me I needed chemo, I was on my way to buy a sports bra.
 I went ahead and got the bra.
 I was not going to let this get me down,” she says.

 Every member of The University of Kansas Cancer Center staff who interacted with Cynthia described her as a positive force.
-“Even when I had to give her bad news, she moved quickly into the mindset of ‘it is what it is’ and ‘let’s get going!’” says Dr. Amin.
+“Even when I had to give her bad news, she moved quickly into the mindset of ‘it is what it is’ and ‘let’s get going!’” says her breast surgical oncologist.

 Cynthia went through 16 rounds of chemotherapy and lost all her hair.
 “I tried scarves, hats and wigs, but that just wasn’t me.
 So, I went bald.
 My co-workers were so supportive and gracious,” she says.
 “My son said I looked like a Wakanda princess warrior from the Black Panther movie.”